softlinkprotocol/curve-docs/docs/exchange-pools.rst

 Source code for Curve pools may be viewed on `GitHub <https://github.com/curvefi/curve-contract/tree/master/contracts>`_.

 .. warning::
     The API for plain, lending and metapools applies to all pools that are implemented based on `pool templates <https://github.com/curvefi/curve-contract/tree/master/contracts/pool-templates>`_.
 When interacting with older Curve pools, there may be differences in terms of visibility, gas efficiency and/or variable naming.
+Furthermore, note that older contracts use ``vyper 0.1.x...`` and that the getters generated for public arrays changed between ``0.1.x`` and ``0.2.x`` to accept ``uint256`` instead of ``int128`` in order to handle the lookups.

-Please **do not** assume for a Curve pool to implement the API outlined in this section and verify this.
+    Please **do not** assume for a Curve pool to implement the API outlined in this section but verify this before interacting with a pool contract.

-For any code style information, please refer to the official :ref:`style guide <guide-code-style>`.
+For information on code style please refer to the official :ref:`style guide <guide-code-style>`.

 Plain Pools